8 Best Cloud Access Security Broker (CASB) Solutions for 2025

 Best for Windows environments

-Microsoft Defender for Cloud Apps addresses DLP, compliance, discovery, access and other security functions across business environments like social media, SaaS apps, and email.
-Office 365 is, of course, a particularly strong use case.
+Microsoft Defender for Cloud Apps addresses DLP, compliance, discovery, access, and other security functions across business environments such as social media, SaaS apps, and email.
+Office 365 is a particularly strong use case.

 Defender for Cloud Apps supports blocking downloads on untrusted devices.
 Admins can also label files based on the sensitivity of the data in the file, creating protective rules that limit how the data can be accessed and shared.